-Transfers You may request a transfer to or from the Fixed Account and to or from the Index Account Options.
-You may also request transfers among the available Index Account Options.
-Transfers among Index Account Options or between Index Account Options and the Fixed Account are permissible only at the end of the Index Account Option Term or Fixed Account term unless you are executing an Intra-Term Performance Lock.
-The effective date of transfers other than those in connection with an Intra-Term Performance Lock is the first day of the Fixed Account term and/or an Index Account Option Term into which a transfer is made.
-You may withdraw some or all of your money at any time prior to the Income Date.
-For any withdrawal from an Index Account Option, an Interim Value adjustment as of the date of the withdrawal will apply and may substantially reduce your Index Account Access to Your Money Option Value.
-In addition, a withdrawal taken in excess of the Free Withdrawal amount may be subject to additional Withdrawal Charges.
-A percentage charge applied to withdrawals in excess of the Free Withdrawal amount, including partial and total withdrawals.
-Withdrawal Charges apply during the first six years of the Contract as follows: Number of Complete Contract Years since Issue Date Withdrawal Charge Percentage 0 8.00% 1 8.00% 2 7.00% 3 6.00% 4 5.00% 5 4.00% 6 or more 0.00% Withdrawal Charge For more information about Withdrawal Charges, including details about when you may be entitled to a waiver of Withdrawal Charges, please see the section titled "WITHDRAWAL CHARGE" on page 30.
-For Owners 80 or younger at the Issue Date of the Contract, the standard death benefit (known as the Return of Premium death benefit) is the greater of the Contract Value or the Premium you paid into the Contract (reduced proportionately by the percentage reduction in the Index Account Option Value and the Fixed Account Value for each partial withdrawal (including any applicable Withdrawal Charge)).
+Access to Your Money You may withdraw some or all of your money at any time prior to the Income Date.
+For any withdrawal from an Index Account Option, an Interim Value adjustment as of the date of the withdrawal will apply and may substantially reduce your Index Account Option Value.
+For Owners 80 or younger at the Issue Date of the Contract, the standard death benefit (known as the Return of Premium death benefit) is the greater of the Contract Value or the Premium you paid into the Contract (reduced proportionately by the percentage reduction in the Index Account Option Value and the Fixed Account Value for each partial withdrawal).
 Death Benefit For Owners age 81 or older at the Issue Date of the Contract, the standard death benefit is the Contract Value.
 You can choose to begin taking income from your Contract no sooner than 13 months after the Issue Date, or anytime thereafter.
 All of the Contract Value must be annuitized.
 We will use your Interim Value (if you begin taking income on any day other than the Index Account Option Term Anniversary) to calculate your income payments.
-You may choose from the following annuitization options: - Life Income - Joint Life and Survivor Income - Life Income with Guaranteed Payments for 10 Years or 20 Years - Life Income for a Specified Period Income Options Once an income option has been selected, and payments begin, the income option may not be changed.
+You may choose from the following annuitization options: Life Income Joint Life and Survivor Income Life Income with Guaranteed Payments for 10 Years or 20 Years Life Income for a Specified Period Income Options Once an income option has been selected, and payments begin, the income option may not be changed.
 No withdrawals will be permitted once the contract is in the income phase.
-For more information about income options, please see the section titled "Income Options" on page 33.

-Charges and Expenses You will bear the following charges and expenses: - Withdrawal Charges, during the first six Contract Years; and - Premium and Other Taxes.
-Additionally, if you take a withdrawal before the end of your Term (including automatic withdrawals, Required Minimum Distributions, income payments, death benefit payments, Free Looks and Intra-Term Performance Locks), we will also calculate an Interim Value adjustment (in addition to any applicable Withdrawal Charge), which may serve to limit amounts credited to less than the amount of the Index Return on the date of the withdrawal.
+For more information about income options, please see the section titled "Income Options" on page 31.
+You will bear the following charges and expenses: - Premium and Other Taxes.
+Charges and Expenses Additionally, if you take a withdrawal before the end of your Term (including automatic withdrawals, Required Minimum Distributions, income payments, death benefit payments, Free Looks and Intra-Term Performance Locks), we will calculate an Interim Value adjustment, which may serve to limit amounts credited to less than the amount of the Index Return on the date of the withdrawal.
 Also, in the case of a withdrawal before the end of the Term where the Index Return is negative, less protection may be provided the earlier in the Term the withdrawal occurs.
 Please note that the Contract also imposes Caps that can limit amounts credited to less than the amount of the Index Return on the date of the withdrawal.
 Free Look Provision You may cancel the Contract within a certain time period after receiving it by returning the Contract to us or to the financial professional who sold it to you.
 This is known as a "Free Look."
-We will return your Contract Value and we will not deduct a Withdrawal Charge.
+We will return your Contract Value and we will not deduct any fees or charges.
 Free Looks are subject to Interim Value adjustments.